MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:adjust()

-   Return a new range with a :var:`step` adjusted.
+   Return a range with a :var:`step` adjusted.

    The internal quantity :var:`step` is adjusted if the computed size is close to an integer by :math:`±10^{-12}`.
 Then the following properties should hold even for rational numbers (in binary representation) given a consistent input for :var:`start`, :var:`stop`, :var:`step` and :var:`size`: